 Our next featured guest on the Hub’s Interview Series is one of the most prominent up-and-coming artistes in the local theatre scene, ROSIE CALLAGHAN.
-Born and bred in Montreal, the über talented 23-year-old has in the past few months claimed impressive stage credits to her name, including one of our favourite shows of the 2015-16 season, Last Night at the Gayety (Centaur Theatre) – where we serendipitously discovered her – and the title role in Captain Aurora II: A New Dawn (Kaleidoscope Theatre) – where she won us and Montreal audiences over for life.
+Born and bred in Montreal, the über talented 23-year-old has in the past few months claimed impressive stage credits to her name, including one of our favourite shows of the 2015-16 season, Last Night at the Gayety (Centaur Theatre) – where we serendipitously discovered her – and the title role in Captain Aurora II: A New Dawn (Kaleidoscope Theatre) – where she won us and Montreal audiences over.
 In our interview below, we gush over her musical theatre superpowers, discuss her upcoming role as Jeanie in the production of Hair (presented by In The Wings Promotions at the MainLine Theatre from November 23rd – 26th, 2016), and talk our shared passion for the craft.

 Interview by Montreal Theatre Hub Editor-in-Chief Camila Fitzgibbon